alxshelepenok/lumen/content/posts/to-dfinity-and-beyond-host-on-the-internet-computer-with-fleek.md

 ### Using Fleek as a Proxy

 The default option is using Fleek as a proxy, meaning the initial request will hit our servers, translate the user’s request, and return the data from the canister to the visitor.
-This experience is just as any current website, **seamless**, **but it does mean Fleek acts as a constant intermediary** between the user and the IC.
+This experience is just as any current website, **seamless**, **but it does mean Fleek acts as a constant intermediary** between the user and the Internet Computer.

 This is also the **default option for bots, crawlers, and extraterrestrial** requests.
 For example, search engines and social crawlers.
-This way we ensure your static site on Dfinity is crawlable, indexed, and its metadata is readable by bots for important details like… Displaying Twitter cards, or images when sharing links on social!
+This way we ensure your static site on the Internet Computer is crawlable, indexed, and its metadata is readable by bots for important details like… Displaying Twitter cards, or images when sharing links on social!

 ### Using Fleek's Service Workers

-This alternative option is for users that want to further decentralize their experience, and **connect their users directly to the IC.** How does it work?
-If selected, **only the first request will hit our Gateway,** which will return a bootstrap script to the user, installing a Service Worker on their browser once, to connect them directly to Dfinity and retrieving all further requests directly from there, **without having Fleek as a constant intermediary.**
+This alternative option is for users that want to further decentralize their experience, and **connect their users directly to the Internet Computer.** How does it work?
+If selected, **only the first request will hit our Gateway,** which will return a bootstrap script to the user, installing a Service Worker on their browser once, to connect them directly to the Internet Computer and retrieving all further requests directly from there, **without having Fleek as a constant intermediary.**

 ![](https://fleek-team-bucket.storage.fleek.co/Blog Inline/Loading (2).gif)

-When you use the Service Workers option, a **Dfinity loading animation will appear once** upon first visit (as the service worker is registered).
+When you use the Service Workers option, a **loading animation will appear once** upon first visit (as the service worker is registered).
 All further visits are as seamless as the proxy, no loading screen, but without Fleek as a constant middleman.

 ## Sneak Peek: Fleek CLI for Hosting.